opendatacube/datacube-ows/README.rst

 This project originally supported WMS only and was known as "datacube_wms".

-There are still a number of file and object names in the codebase that include the substring "wms" although they are actually more general.
+There are still a handful of file and object names in the codebase that include the substring "wms" although they are actually more general.
 These names will be updated to "ows" as time permits.